github-community-projects/graphql-client/guides/collocated-call-sites.md

 <%= page_title(human) %>
 ```

-Just looking at this template it appears that none of the fields queried at actually used.
+Just looking at this template it appears that none of the fields queried are actually used.
 But until we dig into the helper methods do we see they are implicitly accessed by other logic.
 This breaks our ability to locally reason about the template data requirements.

 ``` ruby
 # bad